 I have worked within the humanitarian organization for the last 20 years, so I know we’ve been facing cases of sexual misconduct for a long time.
 We’ve also had investigations for a while now, but it’s clear that some of these – to be honest – are not done well enough.
 I personally feel now is the right time for us to professionalize investigations.
 Where anyone handling these sensitive, difficult and complex cases must do things right – they must follow the recognized standards, have the qualification.

-To keep our members and stakeholders informed and engaged, we publish quarterly Advocacy Advisor updates for development and humanitarian assistance professionals across the globe.
+To keep our community informed and engaged, we share regular updates humanitarian and development professionals across the globe.
 Sign up to receive upcoming news on the IQTS project.